Steffyfranklin/Advanced-C-Lab-Manual/module 12.md

-EXP NO 26: C PROGRAM TO DISPLAY STACK ELEMENTS USING LINKED LIST.
+## EXP NO :12A PROGRAM TO DISPLAY STACK ELEMENTS USING LINKED LIST.
-Aim:
+# Aim:
 To write a C program to display stack elements using linked list.

-Algorithm:
+# Algorithm:
 1. Define a structure Node with two members: data to store the integer value and next to point to the next node in the linked list.
 2. Declare a global variable head representing the starting node of the linked list.
 3. Define a function display to print the elements of the linked list.